I found the place by accident, like everybody does.

 ‘She’s a weapon,’ says Hoagy.

 I was curious about what had happened in his army career to make him abandon it after his first four-year term.
 I imagined a disaffected soldier who had got out at the first opportunity, traumatised by his experiences.
 But that wasn’t it at all.
 When he came out of the army, he told me, he was fine.
 He wasn’t aware of any trauma.
 It was a year and a half before that came to the surface.

 In Afghanistan the coalition forces shared bases with the Afghan army.
 The Taliban had sleeper cells inside the Afghan army, and every once in a while one of these assets would be activated.
-One evening a group of about twenty soldiers leaving the briefing room were mown down by machine-gun in a suicide attack.
+One evening a group of about twenty soldiers leaving the briefing room were mown down by machine-gun fire in a suicide attack.
 One of them was a good friend; Hoagy had known him since his teenage years in Perth — and his girlfriend too.
 Ever since it had happened, he had known he must write to this girl, or go and see her.

 Even after leaving the army, it took him another eighteen months to steel himself to do it.
 Finally he wrote to her, and received an almost immediate reply.
 It wasn’t writing the letter that opened him up; it was reading the girl’s words.
 Everything started coming back.
 He was suddenly lost.
 He couldn’t talk to anybody.
 Drugs and sex didn’t work.
 He couldn’t even train.
 He didn’t know what to do or where to go, to get away from it.
-It’s one thing to get out of the war — but how do you get it out of you?
+It’s one thing to get out of the war — but how do you get the war out of you?

 He was in Phuket when this happened.
-One night he ended up at Nung’s jungle bar, in its previous incarnation half a kilometre up the road from where it is now.
+One night he ended up at Nueng’s jungle bar, in its previous incarnation half a kilometre up the road from where it is now.
 It was nothing more than a kind of treehouse by the side of the road, but you could drink and smoke weed in the jungle, and that’s what he was doing.
 But, like everything else, it wasn’t working.